notspecia/JavaScript/ESERCIZI/07-object/05-Credit-card-validation/README.md

 4. **Testing**:
 - The `validateCreditCard` function is called with different credit card numbers as input, and the results are printed to the console using the `printInformationCards` function.

-This approach ensures thorough validation of credit card numbers according to specified criteria and provides clear feedback on the validation results.